You applied for federal student aid (FSA) — what’s next?By : Kim Murphy | May 12, 2017

 How often will I have to complete a new FAFSA?

 You will need to complete a FAFSA for each award year you intend to use FSA as your payment option.
-Your Finance Advisor will let you know when a new FAFSA needs to be submitted.
+Financial Services will let you know when a new FAFSA needs to be submitted.

 What if I have less than an academic year left in my program?

 Undergraduate students approaching the end of their program may not have a full academic year/loan period remaining, and FSA will be prorated accordingly (graduate student aid is not prorated but may be affected by the cost of attendance for a shortened academic year).
-Your Finance Advisor will communicate these details to you if and when applicable to your situation.
+Financial Services will communicate these details to you if and when applicable to your situation.

 Can financial aid disbursements be delayed?